bchin224/days_since_client/README.md

 1/7 - Deployed client side
     - Set up authentication curl scripts, routes, even listeners and ui
     - Set up events curl scripts
+    - Created fields for creating a new event (resource)
+    - Created button for retrieving index of events (resources)
+    - Created button for editing a single event
+    - Created button for deleting an event

 ### User Stories
 ```md